Axway/docker-cft/podman/README.md

 #### 2. Transfer CFT license key

 You require a linux-x86-64 platform key that does not have a specified hostname.

-Enter this Transfer CFT license key in the `conf/cft.key` file.
+There are 3 ways of setting the key, to use secrets, add the base64 conversion of the key in the [`secrets.yml`](./secrets.yml) file.
+You can also include a command to access a remote key in CFT_KEY parameter in the [`podman.yml`](./podman.yml) file, you could also put the key value directly in the CFT_KEY parameter in the [`podman.yml`](./podman.yml) file, but this is not recommended.

 #### 3. Data persistence